nuagenetworks/vspkdoc/_sources/v5_0/nunsport.rst.txt

 ----------

 - ``nat_traversal``: Enum value that states the type of NAT Traversal the NSG instance will use to talk to other NSGs and the Internet.
+(This field is deprecated in 5.0)

 - ``vlan_range``: VLAN Range of the Port.
 Format must conform to a-b,c,d-f where a,b,c,d,f are integers between 0 and 4095.